ehafenmaier/golang-101/readme.md

 ## Shapes
 The second short assignment to learn how to work with interfaces.
 Building structs to represent squares and triangles and a ***shape*** interface that requires a ***getArea()*** function.
 Then a print function that accepts a shape interface argument to print the area to the screen.

+## Print File
+A more difficult assignment to demonstrate the use of interfaces.
+The assignment was more about looking through the Golang documentation to determine if there are types that implement interfaces to help read the contents of a text file and write it to the screen.
+The assignment also demonstrated how to pass arguments into a program by using ***os.Args*** (in this case we're passing in the name of the text file).
+Once the name of the file is passed into the program it was a matter of researching the ***File*** type and its ***Open()*** and ***Read()*** functions.